Relewise/relewise-sdk-csharp-extensions/README.md

 ### Relewise.Client.Extensions

-You should install Relewise.Client.Extensions with NuGet:
+You should install Relewise.Client.Extensions using NuGet:

 > Install-Package Relewise.Client.Extensions